 \subsection{Relations and differences with other discrete models}

 \ \\ The operators that we study here are defined on planar isoradial Delaunay graphs.
-Isoradial graph embeddings play a very important role in the study of two dimensional models of statistical mechanics in theoretical physics and in mathematics.
+Isoradial graph embeddings play a very important role in the study of two-dimensional models of statistical mechanics in theoretical physics and in mathematics.
 In particular they are an essential tool in the proof of the conformal invariance of the Ising model at its critical point, and in the study of the conformal invariance of other critical models.
-They are very important in our study too, since they afford control of the large distance properties of the respective Greens functions.
+They are very important in our study too, since they afford control of the large distance properties of the respective Green’s functions.

-However, we stress that there is an important difference in term of perspective.
+However, we stress that there is an important difference in terms of perspective.
 In studies of critical statistical models on such graphs, the underlying graph is fixed and the proofs of the existence of a scaling limit and of its conformal invariance are undertaken for a fixed lattice.
-The random triangulation model of \cite{DavidEynard2014} is a statistical model \emph{of} planar graph\emph{s}, rather than \emph{on} \emph{a} planar graph.
-The planar isoradial graphs that we consider here are just some special ``semi-classical'' configurations, which minimize a ``local curvature functional'', as discussed in the introduction in \ref{sRnTriMod}.
+The random triangulation model of \cite{DavidEynard2014} is a statistical model \emph{of} planar graphs, rather than a statistical model \emph{on a} planar graph.
+The planar isoradial graphs that we consider here are just some special ``semi-classical'' configurations, which minimize a ``local curvature functional'', as discussed in the Sect.~\ref{s3RhombicG}, Formula~\ref{scalar-curvature}.